twylie/viromatch/hugo/content/overview/steps/_index.md

 ## Steps (Snakemake Rules)

-Here is a list of all of the steps/rules in ViroMatch's Snakefile, ordered by occurence; each step of the pipeline and its purpose is outlined in detail.
+Here is a list of all of the steps/rules in ViroMatch's Snakefile, ordered by occurrence; each step of the pipeline and its purpose is outlined in detail.

 ### 1. prep_fastq_files
 The pipeline accepts a uBAM file or paired FASTQ files as `--input` from the command line.
 This step prepares the input file for downstream processing.
 If a uBAM file is supplied, it is converted to paired FASTQ files.
 Paired FASTQ input files are simply linked into the output directory for processing.